the1lab/1lab/src/Cat/Displayed/Cartesian/Right.lagda.md

   open Cartesian-fibration is-fibration public
 ```

-One notable fact is that all of the vertical morphisms of a right
+One notable fact is every vertical morphism of a right fibrations is
-fibrations are invertible.
-In other words, if $\ca{E}$ is a right
-fibration, then all of the fibre categories are groupoids.
-This
-follows directly from the fact that vertical cartesian maps are
 invertible.
+In other words, if $\ca{E}$ is a right fibration, then all
+of its fibre categories are groupoids.
+This follows directly from the
+fact that vertical cartesian maps are invertible.

 ```agda
 right-fibration→vertical-invertible